 The compensation awarded via a nursing home abuse or neglect lawsuit can help pay victims’ medical bills, physical therapy, mental health therapy, costs for relocating to a new nursing home, and overall pain and suffering.

 Civil and Criminal Nursing Home Abuse Lawsuits

-Civil court handles most nursing home abuse cases.
+A civil court handles most nursing home abuse cases.
 However, there are times where victims can file both kinds of cases.
-For example, if a nursing home staff member pushes a victim and the victim falls over and breaks a bone, that individual worker can be held criminally liable for physical harm and then later sued in civil court for the same thing.
+For example, if a nursing home staff member pushes a victim who falls over and breaks a bone, that worker can be criminally liable.
+Later, they may face a suit in civil court for the same thing.

 What Types of Nursing Home Abuse Lawsuits Exist?

 Most Fort Lauderdale, FL nursing home abuse lawsuits fall under two major categories: tort and breach of contract.
 Out of these two, tort lawsuits are the most common because victims seek compensation for direct harm whereas a breach of contract lawsuit often carries more limited compensation amounts.

 Tort lawsuits are when the victim seeks compensation for pain and suffering caused at the hands of the nursing home.
 There are multiple types of tort lawsuits that correspond with the different types of crimes: